What is the Institutional Review Board?

 Investigators are strongly cautioned to consider whether or not the information collected for a classroom project or program evaluation will be used to contribute to generalizable knowledge.
 If an investigator is unsure about how the data will be used, it is better to err on the side of caution and submit an application for review.

-Even when projects do not qualify as "research", as defined by federal regulations, they must be conducted with the utmost regard for College policies, ethical standards, and the welfare of human participants.
+Even when projects do not qualify as "research", as defined by federal regulations, they must be conducted with the utmost regard for University policies, ethical standards, and the welfare of human participants.

 Levels of Review: Are all Projects Reviewed the Same?

 No, some projects require more scrutiny than others.
-To facilitate the timely review of submissions, Lakeland College reviews projects according to a three-tiered system.
+To facilitate the timely review of submissions, Lakeland University reviews projects according to a three-tiered system.

 - Tier I or Expedited Review pertains to proposals being submitted to the IRB in which the methodology undeniably poses no discernable threat to the wellbeing of any subjects.
 Potential researchers submit a brief application (Form A).
 Expedited Review requires review by only 1-2 IRB members and a board decision will be made within 1-2 weeks of the submission.